 The facility was almost completely destroyed.
 The building was “gutted” and not habitable.
 The office, kitchen and laundry equipment were preserved along with CRM records and the piano.

 The first large, outdoor Thanksgiving and Christmas holiday meals were served outside the burned-out building.

 After the fire-bombing, the Salvation Army allowed CRM’s program students to stay at its facility for

 Temperatures plummeted to 13 degrees in Jacksonville.

 A large outdoor holiday meal was hosted in Confederate Park for approximately 300 homeless and needy people.
 Because of the cold, Rev. Ellison decided to host future holiday meals in the Civic Auditorium.
 Holiday events grew to 1,000 meals that included Easter baskets, Christmas gifts, free clothing, music and preaching.
-Bi-annual holiday food giveaways called “Arms Around Jacksonville” helped hundreds of needy families, growing to 2,000 families during the Thanksgiving and Christmas seasons.
+Bi-annual holiday food giveaways called “Arms Around Jacksonville” helped hundreds of needy families, growing to

 A foundation granted CRM the remaining $60,000 needed to finish construction.

 On January 2nd, Mr. Douglas B. Milne, Sr. contacted Rev. Ellison and informed him that his son, Douglas J. Milne, also on the board, sat on a foundation board and asked if foundation representatives could tour the facility.

 On January 2nd, Douglas B. Milne, Sr. contacted Rev. Ellison.
 His son, CRM board member Douglas J. Milne, also sat on a foundation board.
 Foundation representatives toured the CRM facility

 The LifeBuilders addiction recovery and job training program was established.